Surgery Residency | Jersey Shore University Medical Center

 A Message from the Program Director

-As a recent ACGME accredited General Surgery residency program, we are excited to begin accepting applications for our first class to begin July 2017.
+As an ACGME accredited General Surgery residency program, we are excited to continue to build on the excellence in General Surgery at Jersey Shore University Medical Center.
 Our program’s goal is to prepare our residents to practice safe, competent surgical and medical care for patients in all major areas of general surgery.
-Our philosophy is that you will leave Jersey Shore University Medical Center with a solid foundation in general surgery which will prepare you for board certification and to practice as a general surgeon or pursue subspecialty training.
+Our philosophy is that you will leave Jersey Shore University Medical Center with a solid foundation in general surgery that will prepare you for board certification and to practice as a general surgeon or pursue subspecialty training.

 Our faculty is the cornerstone of our program.
 We have faculty across 17 service lines who are board certified, active in scholarly activity and experienced teachers that cover all aspects of general surgical education.
 Residents work under the guidance and supervision of our dedicated faculty to provide state of the art medical care to our ethnically, culturally and economically diverse patient population.
 Faculty have published multiple peer-reviewed articles, lead major clinical trials and are involved in many research projects that residents may choose to participate in.
 Quality improvement and patient safety is a major focus of the department with both faculty and resident involvement in quality improvement committees and projects.

-With approximately 14,000 surgeries performed in 13 state-of-the-art operating rooms annually, our patient volume and variety is on par with major medical centers throughout the United States.
-As the only Level II Trauma Center for the region, residents have access to more than 1,600 adult and pediatric trauma patients.
-In addition, our Center for Robotic Surgery is equipped with the latest da Vinci Surgical System that provides residents with the opportunity to become certified in the use of specialized computer assisted minimally invasive surgical techniques.
+With approximately 16,000 surgeries performed in 17 state-of-the-art operating rooms annually, our patient volume and variety is on par with major medical centers throughout the United States.
+We are a state-of-the-art Level I Trauma Center for the Southern Region of Hackensack Meridian Health.
+Residents have access to more than 1,600 adult and pediatric trauma patients (Currently applying for Level 1 Pediatric Trauma designation).
+In addition, our Center for Robotic Surgery is equipped with three of the da Vinci Xi Surgical Systems that provide residents with the opportunity to become certified in the use of specialized computer-assisted minimally invasive surgical techniques.

-The program prides itself on being able to offer complete training at Jersey Shore University Medical Center with the exception of the required transplant experience that will be obtained at nearby Hackensack University Medical Center.
-Utilizing a team-based approach, residents will rotate through all areas of general surgery including Colorectal, Critical Care, ENT, Endocrine, Gastrointestinal, Gynecologic, Hepato-biliary & Pancreatic, Oncology, Orthopedic, Pediatric, Plastic, Thoracic, Urologic, and Vascular.
-Additional time is spent in adult and pediatric trauma.
+The program prides itself on being able to offer complete training at Jersey Shore University Medical Center with the exception of the required transplant experience that will be held at Hackensack University Medical Center.
+Utilizing a team-based approach, residents will rotate through all areas of General Surgery including Acute Care Surgery, Bariatric & Endoscopy, Breast, Colorectal & Colonoscopy, Critical Care, Surgical Endocrine, Gastrointestinal, Breast, Hepato-biliary & Pancreatic, Oncology, Pediatric, Plastics, Thoracic, Trauma - Adult and Pediatric, and Vascular Surgery.
+Minimally Invasive Surgery and Robotics is practiced on all teams and both Cardiothoracic and Transplant are PGY 3 rotations.
 The curriculum follows the SCORE standard and is supplemented with multi-disciplinary conferences, tumor boards, M & M, specialty conferences, journal club, and Grand Rounds.
-Residents receive protected time to attend all required didactics.
+Residents have strictly enforced protected time to attend all required didactics on Wednesday mornings.
+Residents are also supported in an elective of their choice in their fourth year.

 Thank you for your interest in the General Surgery Residency Program at Jersey Shore University Medical Center.
 Please take the time to explore our website, review our program and visit again for new updates.
 We hope you find all the information you want and invite you to call the Department at 732-776-4328.
 We look forward to welcoming you to our new surgical residency program.